xarantolus/filtrite/README.md

 1. Fork this repository
 2. Enable GitHub Actions by switching to the "Actions" tab of your repo, then confirming that you want to enable them
-3. Choose a name for the list, e.g. `example-list`
+3. Choose a name for the list, e.g. in the following the name is `example-list`
 4. Search for filter lists you want to use.
 You can for example find them [here](https://filterlists.com/), use those in "uBlock Origin" or "AdBlock Plus" format (however, it's possible that [not all types of rules are supported](https://github.com/bromite/bromite/wiki/AdBlocking)).
 Go to info, then "View" and copy the URL to the list.
 5. Create a file `lists/example-list.txt` (aka in the `lists` directory) that contains the URLs to filter lists you copied before.
 It should look like this:
     ```
-    # Lines starting with # are comments, empty lines are also allowed
+    # Lines starting with # are ignored, empty lines are also allowed
     # List one URL per line:
     https://easylist.to/easylist/easylist.txt
     https://...